 An e-store cannot exist without product images. consider the image quality and image sizes.
 High-quality and uncompressed images can increase loading time.
 However, do not overload images that take up too much space.
 This can slow down your WooCommerce website.
 Establish the required image file size and image source.

 Do not include too many oversized images.
 Also remember to compress images in all possible situations - use Image Compression Plugins to accomplish this.
 Plus, source the image from credible sources.
 Utilize lazy loading to delay the loading of heavy images on the page.
 Lazy Load Images to improve the performance of the page.

 4. Limit Extensions

 True that extensions can automate the majority of your tasks.
 However, too many extensions can affect the speed of your WooCommerce websites.
 Check on the number and relevance of extensions on a regular basis and ensure that there is no clutter of extensions.

 5. Enable Caching

-With caching enabled with cache plugins, you are helping users load their site quickly.
+With caching enabled with the use of caching plugins, you are helping users load their website quickly.
 When users load your online store, their browsers download complete data from your site.
-While enabling caching, a copy of the entire data is saved and on their disk.
+While enabling caching, a copy of the entire data (Static Files) is saved and on their disk.
 As such, any successive visits from your potential customers, will result in the site loading faster.
 Utilize Server Caching, this allows all the caching to take place on your end.

 6. Higher PHP Versions or Premium Version

 Check the PHP Version of your WooCommerce store.
-To keep your WooCommerce stores fast-functioning, a higher version of PHP is required.
+To keep your WooCommerce stores running fast, a higher and updated version of PHP is required.
 This will speed up your site.
-If you are using older versions for your online stores , plan an upgrade soon with a premium version or higher version!
+If you are using older versions for your online stores, immediately upgrade to the latest version!

 7. Clear WooCommerce Database